Girona: Climate

-According to the Köppen climate classification, Girona has a humid subtropical climate (Cfa) transitioning to a Mediterranean climate (Csa), with mild winter daytime temperatures and cool nighttime temperatures, and hot summers.
+According to the Köppen climate classification, Girona has a humid subtropical climate (Cfa), with hot summers and cool winters.
 In winter, frost occurs frequently (41.3 days per year from November to March), but snowfall is quite rare.
 Temperatures in winter can drop to below -2 °C/-3 °C, especially during days with thermal inversion.
 Maximum temperatures in summer above 40 °C are very rare.
 Average annual rainfall is usually slightly above 700 mm.
 The wettest seasons are autumn (September–November) and spring (April–early June).
 Thunderstorms can occur throughout the year, more frequently in summer, averaging 23.9 days per year. but usually there still is a significant arid period.
-This can be seen through the natural vegetation around the city, as drought-tolerant oaks (Quercus ilex and, to a lesser extent, Quercus suber and Quercus pubescens) and pines (Pinus pinaster, Pinus pinea and Pinus halepensis) dominate the majority of the plant communities.
+This can be seen through the natural vegetation around the city, as drought-tolerant oaks (Quercus ilex and, to a lesser extent, Quercus suber and Quercus pubescens) and pines (Pinus pinaster, Pinus pinea and Pinus halepensis) dominate the majority of plant communities.